 AEP's electric utility operating companies have informed retail customers and state regulators that disconnections for non-payment have been temporarily suspended.
 These uncertain economic conditions may result in the inability of customers to pay for electric service, which could affect the collectability of revenues and adversely affect financial results.
-KPCo is currently evaluating and working with the KPSC on potential rate recovery for increased costs as a result of the impacts of COVID-19.
+KPCo is working with the KPSC on potential rate recovery for increased costs as a result of the impacts of COVID-19.
+In May 2020, KPCo filed a request with the KPSC to issue a one-time refund of Excess ADIT that is not subject to normalization requirements to customers of approximately \$10.8 million to eliminate certain customer delinquencies attributable to the COVID-19 pandemic.
 If any costs related to COVID-19 are not recoverable, it could reduce future net income and cash flows and impact financial condition.